| (888) PIAST-US |

 Do you want to eat the pierogi in the next week?

 - If so, place them in the refrigerator.
-The pierogi will stay good for 1 week.
+The pierogi will stay fresh for up to 1 week.

 - If not, place them in the freezer.
-The pierogi will stay good for 3 months.
-When you are ready, put them in the refrigerator the day before you want to eat them.
+The pierogi will stay fresh for up to 6 months.
+When you are ready, put them in the refrigerator a day before so they can thaw.
+This will prevent the delicate dough from tearing due to ice.

 Our pierogi are pre-boiled and ready to eat!
 All you have to do is heat them up.
 Use any one of the following techniques:

-- Boil: Pierogi can be boiled fresh or frozen.
-Bring a deep pot of salted water to a hard boil.
+- Boil: Bring a deep pot of salted water to a hard boil.
 Gently place pierogi one by one into water and cook for 3-5 minutes or until they start floating to the surface.
 Carefully monitor the pierogi (especially fruit pierogi) so that they do not overcook and burst!
 Remove with a slotted spoon and place on a dish towel to blot and remove excess water to prevent sticking.
 Pierogi may be eaten as-is or further sautéed (see below).

 - Sautée: Heat butter and diced onions in frying pan.
 Cook over a low heat until onions are caramelized.
 Place thawed (not frozen) pierogi into pan, flipping often until light golden brown on the outside.